green plant

 Caring for your kale

-Fertilize your kale plants every 4-6 weeks with a balanced fertilizer that is high in nitrogen.
-Alternatively, you can top-dress the soil with compost or aged manure.
+Feed your kale every 4-6 weeks with a balanced fertilizer that is high in nitrogen for leafy growth.
+Organic options include:

 Harvesting your kale